Workspace Objects Life Cycle

 to the time of the API call andcreatedBy

-to the user initiating the API call. - If
+to the user making the request. - If

 createdBy